Some options for obtaining funding are given on this page. See Cambridge Funding Search for details of other awards that are available.

 PhD Completion Grants

-The Department of History and Philosophy of Science will consider applications for PhD completion grants of up to £2,500 from PhD students registered in the Department.
-Students should apply before they start their 10th term, providing a PhD submission plan that includes an outline of the thesis and estimated completion date.
+The Degree Committee of the Department of History and Philosophy of Science will consider applications for PhD completion grants of up to £2,500 from PhD students registered in the Department.
+Students are eligible for this funding in their fourth year only if they have applied for all other possibilities for funding and are in urgent need of funds for subsistence.
+They must provide a letter of application that includes a PhD submission plan with an outline of the thesis, a description of what has been completed so far, and estimated completion date.
 The application should also include a letter of support from the PhD supervisor.
+This funding only be applied for once.
+If students have not already applied for it in their fourth year, they can apply in their fifth year.

 Hardship